positron-solutions/dslide/README.md

     (setq dslide-after-last-slide-hook #'my-stop-if-forward)

-## Recommended MC Settings

-The out-of-the-box experience can be a bit messy due to property drawers, keywords, and babel blocks that you might include.
-You probably want to hide these elements.
-[Master of Ceremonies](https://github.com/positron-solutions/master-of-ceremonies) contains some flexible hiding that can be updated with each slide and turned on and off only when the slideshow is active.

-    ;; Something like this should work
-    (add-hook 'dslide-start-hook mc-hide-cursor-mode)

 ## Heading Properties

 Headings are treated as slides.
 Slides have actions.
 Actions are configured in the property drawer.